Blue Bombers Forum

 Broadcasting to other areas in the USA or elsewhere in world helps.
 Restricting or charging to watch games in Canada is not so good.

-Quote from: Jesse on Today at 04:33:18 PMBut the questions many of us have been asking is, how far can you push your stakeholders before they begin to tune out?
+Quote from: Jesse on May 28, 2026, 04:33:18 PMBut the questions many of us have been asking is, how far can you push your stakeholders before they begin to tune out?

 Extremely far.
 The NBA and NHL have done it.
 Fans complain about having to pay for multiple streaming services to see all the games but they still remain fans and watch the games.